Harmonica Incident: Effect on players

 Either on the plane or after the Yankees reached Boston, Linz went to Berra and apologized.
 "Forget about it", the manager said, but the two nevertheless shook hands and embraced.
-However, Berra knew from his experience of the 1957 incident at the Copacabana nightclub, where teammate Billy Martin's birthday party had led to a brawl with some other patrons over racial slurs directed at Sammy Davis Jr. and (ultimately) to Martin being traded, that any player who brought negative publicity to the team had to be fined, regardless of blame.
+However, Berra knew from his experience of the 1957 incident at the Copacabana nightclub, where teammate Billy Martin's birthday party had led to a brawl with some other patrons over racial slurs some non-Yankees had directed at Sammy Davis Jr. and (ultimately) to Martin being traded, that any player who brought negative publicity to the team had to be fined, regardless of blame.
 "Phil", he said, "with all the writers there, I have to fine you.
 How much do you think it should be?"
 Linz replied that Berra was the manager and should set the amount.
 He suggested $250 ($ in modern dollars) and Linz agreed.
 "We were friends after that", the infielder recalled.

 By the time the Yankees reached Boston, the reporters on the bus had gotten the story out, and it had received national attention.
 The Yankees' sale to CBS had been announced, and writers jokingly asked if Linz would get a record contract as well.
 A radio station sent each Yankees player a harmonica; Linz got ten mailed to him, plus checks totaling $65 to help cover the fine.
 Hohner, which reported a sharp increase in sales, signed Linz to a $5,000 ($ in modern dollars) endorsement deal, more than offsetting his fine.
 Joe Pepitone later joked that Linz should have brought a piano along on the bus so he would have made even more money.
 In the earliest known preserved segment of color video from The Tonight Show starring Johnny Carson, Carson devotes a significant portion his monologue to the incident, including a direct jab at CBS.

 "That would be funny, wouldn't it?"
 Houk commented in the press on reports that one Boston radio station was urging fans to bring harmonicas and kazoos to the games at Fenway Park to taunt Linz.
 He added, however, that he did not think Linz should have played the harmonica when he did.
 When the Yankees played the Mets in the Mayor's Trophy Game, an annual exhibition contest between the two teams, some of the Mets threw harmonicas onto the field.
 Linz suspected the action had been organized by one Met in particular, Tracy Stallard, his roommate at the time.

 On the field, at first the incident seemed to be a distraction as the Yankees continued as they had in Chicago, being shut out again in the first game and losing the next by a 5–3 margin, extending their losing streak to six.
 In the third game, rookie pitcher Mel Stottlemyre, who had snapped two other Yankee losing streaks in his August starts, held the Sox scoreless as Mantle, Maris, and Blanchard hit home runs en route to an 8–0 victory.
 Another Mantle home run helped Jim Bouton split the series for the Yankees the next day.